Los Angeles Bicycle Accident Lawyers

 Common Causes of L.A.
 Bike Collisions

-Since bicycles provide the least amount of protection to riders, the chances of cyclists being critically injured or dying in a bike accident are high.
+Since bikes provide the least amount of protection to riders, the chances of cyclists being critically injured or dying in a bike accident are high.
 The weight of an average car is 2,700 pounds and if a rider is struck, it can be fatal.

-Bicycle collisions in Los Angeles frequently occur due to:
+Bike collisions in Los Angeles frequently occur due to:

 - Motorists riding too close to the bike lane: California law states that motorists must leave a safe amount of space between them and a biker on the road.
 This state regulation is known as the “three feet for safety” law.
 Under the “three feet for safety” law drivers are to remain at a three feet distance when passing a cyclist from behind.

 - Cyclists not being clearly visible at night: Nighttime fatalities have increased to 9.2% in the United States.
 There are various factors that have attributed to cyclists being hit by a vehicle at night.
-One of the main factors that have played into bicycle accidents are poorly lit roads.
+One of the main factors that have played into riding accidents are poorly lit roads.
 If a cyclist was not crashed into by a motorist and was injured on a poorly lit road the local government can be held responsible for the injuries.

-Injuries Bike Crash Victims Experience Frequently
+Injuries Cycle Victims Experience Frequently

-Due to the lack of protection that a bicycle provides, riders are more vulnerable to the dangers of the road.
+Due to the lack of protection that a bike provides, riders are more vulnerable to the dangers of the road.
 Even if a cyclist wears protective gear such as a helmet, it does not decrease their probability of being involved in a collision and experiencing injuries to their body.

 - Bone fractures